ytrqua3/music-prefernce-country-classification/README.md

 | Western Core / DACH      | 0.660                 | 0.6631                 | +0.0031              |

-    The weighted model definitely helped with recall by sacrificing some recall of the dominant regions.<br/>
+    The weighted model definitely helped with recall by sacrificing some recall of the dominant regions.
+Although this will cause a drop in final accuracy, it results in a more balanced model.<br/>

   - country-level classifier
       -> Solutions: <br/>